marcel8121/marcel8121/README.md

 # About Me 👋

-🔭 Interested in new technology and trying to learn things, i find interesting.
+🔭 I'm highly interested in new technology.
+My favourite topic is information security.

-👨🏼‍💻 I'm just getting started and at the moment i'm learning about networking and information security in general.
-Sometimes i'm playing around with programming languages.
+👨🏼‍💻 At the moment i'm into networking.
+Sometimes i also play around with programming languages.

 💩 Things i hate: light themes😣 <-- Original face